lllyasviel/Fooocus/update_log.md

+# 2.1.785

+* The `user_path_config.txt` is deprecated since 2.1.785.
+If you are using it right now, please use the new `config.txt` instead.
+See also the new documentation in the Readme.
+* The paths in `user_path_config.txt` will still be loaded in recent versions, but it will be removed soon.
+* We use very user-friendly method to automatically transfer your path settings from `user_path_config.txt` to `config.txt` and usually you do not need to do anything.
+* The new `config.txt` will never save default values so the default value changes in scripts will not be prevented by old config files.

 # 2.1.782

 2.1.782 is mainly an update for a new LoRA system that supports both SDXL loras and SD1.5 loras.